 A student's supervisory panel may change throughout candidature.
 Examples for a change being required include: a supervisor leaving the University, another staff member has greater expertise in the research area or supervisory arrangements prove unsatisfactory.

-Please note: a change of supervisor form can only be initiated by a school staff member which is usually the new or current principal supervisor.
-The Graduate Research Academy or student cannot initiate this form.
+Please note that a change of supervisor form can only be initiated by a school staff member which is usually the new or current principal supervisor.
+The GRA or student cannot initiate this form.

 Students are advised to apply for changes to candidature in advance of the change.
-With requests for intermission, these should be made at least 2 weeks in advance of the period of absence.
+With requests for intermission, these should be made at least two weeks in advance of the period of absence.